Benefits and key features

 - Your Kerberos username and password.

-- An MIT-supported web browser installed on each computer for which you are getting certificates.
+- An IS&T-recommended web browser installed on each computer for which you are getting certificates.

 - Note: You will be required to change your Kerberos password during certificate renewal if your existing password is older than one year.